 ***

-We can now draw some conclusions about the meaning of being-at-work (energeia) and being-complete (entelecheia) for change.
-We saw in chapter 2 that the changeable thing depends on change to be what it is.
+My argument so far leads to some conclusions about the meaning of being-at-work (energeia) and being-complete (entelecheia) for change.
+We saw in the demonstration of change that the changeable thing depends on change to be what it is.
 This dependence means that the changeable is incomplete (atelēs), since it lacks a source that could set it in motion.
-But the changeable thing thus refers to two things: the changer, and the change that comes about when changer and changeable are together.
-The same is true of the changer, with the difference that it is responsible for bringing about the change when the agent and the affected patient are together.48 The agent and patient are complementary and therefore incomplete elements of the change.
+But the changeable thing thus refers to two other things: the changer, and the change that comes about when changer and changeable are together.
+The same is true of the changer, with the difference that it is responsible for bringing about the change when the agent and the changeable thing it affects are together.48 The agent and patient are complementary and therefore incomplete elements of the change.
 However, the change, that is, the entelecheia, is a complete, unified action toward which the changer and changeable point and upon which they depend.
 Entelecheia in this case is the telos of a composite, that unity toward which the parts point (pros hen).
 It is because entelecheia means this that Aristotle can demonstrate the existence of change.
 Far from being opposed to change, entelecheia applies precisely to what is ateles (incomplete) on its own.

 Entelecheia, then, is the concrete term for change precisely because it is the complete, single event of change, while insofar as individual things are involved in a change, they are abstract because they get their meaning from it: the buildable thing gets its meaning from the change, while a builder and her activity of building are both what they are because of the change that they bring about in the buildable thing.49

-If entelecheia means that an individual this is in a telos, or has the telos in itself, the individuals can, in a sense, be entelecheia.
+Yet if entelecheia means that an individual this is in a telos, or has the telos in itself, the individuals can, in a sense, be entelecheia.
 So we must account for how the term can apply to individual parts.
 Insofar as they are parts, the parts of the whole change are related to the whole; because the whole and part are, together, one thing (see Met.
-V.26 1023b25–29, VII.17 1041b12–33), when change is underway it is possible to describe the entelecheia (i.e., the change) as belonging to a part, considered as a part.
+V.26 1023b25–29, VII.17 1041b12–33), when change is underway it is possible to describe the entelecheia (i.e., the whole) as belonging to a part.
 Thus entelecheia has a native use and an extended use: (1) it is the focal or pros hen meaning of both agent and patient, since the builder and buildable are what they are by pointing to a single change that unifies them, and makes them “agent” or “patient.”
-(2) Entelecheia is the full being or completion of either agent or patient, considered on its own, since when an individual, insofar as it is in-potency, “has” (echei) its completion (telos), that is, insofar as it is entelecheia, then as a changing thing its being is complete, and it possesses its full sense by being part of this whole.
+(2) Entelecheia is the full being or completion of either agent or patient, since when an individual, insofar as it is in-potency, “has” (echei) its completion (telos), that is, insofar as it is entelecheia, then as a changing thing its being is complete, and it possesses its full sense by being part of this whole.
 In both cases, entelecheia is a being’s focal sense or completion, and to be en-tel-echeia is for a thing to have (echei) this completion (telos).